combine-control-systems/actport/README.md

 ## Supported versions

-* Matlab versions from 2019a are supported.
+* Matlab versions from 2019a have been tested (earlier version may work).
 * Activate versions from 2019.2 are supported.

 ## Build and test